omrawaley/geometry-calculators/README.md

 Double click the executable (`calculator`) to run.
 You can alternatively `cd` into `CylinderCalculator` and run `./calculator` in your command line!

-Makefile is included and to recompile, `cd` into `CylinderCalculator` and run `make calculator` in your command line after editing!
+Makefile is included and to recompile, `cd` into `CylinderCalculator` and run `make -B calculator` in your command line after editing!